elwin/advnet/README.md

 ## What is this?
 We tackled this project for the course [Advanced Topics in Communication Networks](https://adv-net.ethz.ch) to gain experience in programming switches and optimizing software-defined networks.
+The poster that gives a good overview on our implementation can be found [here](poster/09_kahn.pdf).

 ## Group info